marcos2221/DCS_TPE/README.md

 # DCS_TPE
-Tupper's Persistency engine: Save the progress on the mission, works in Single and Multiplayer
+Tupper's Persistency Engine (TPE): This group of scripts works together to save the progress of the mission, it works in Single and Multiplayer scenarios.

 [![Video1](http://img.youtube.com/vi/eD73WGEDZgI/0.jpg)](http://www.youtube.com/watch?v=eD73WGEDZgI "Save and Load Part 1")